nemnesia/symbol-peer-list/README.en.md

-# symbol-peers-list
+# symbol-peer-p2p

-A Web API that returns an initial peer list for Symbol blockchain nodes.
+Web API that returns the initial peer list for Symbol blockchain nodes (Symbol Peer P2P)

 ## Overview

-- Provides node lists for mainnet/testnet as JSON via a Web API.
+- Provides node lists for mainnet/testnet as JSON via Web API.
 - Built with Express + TypeScript.
-- Endpoints `/mainnet` and `/testnet` return peer information.
+- Get peer info via `/peers-p2p/mainnet` and `/peers-p2p/testnet` endpoints.
-- The `limit` query parameter allows you to specify the number of peers to retrieve.
+- You can specify the number of results with the `limit` query parameter.

 ## Usage